Skip to main content

 Canada’s Low Risk Alcohol Drinking Guidelines recommend women limit their drinking to no more than 10 drinks a week, and no more than 2 drinks a day most days.
 Breast cancer experts recommend even less alcohol – less than one drink per day.

-Not every woman has the opportunity to breastfeed.
-However, if you can, breastfeeding will reduce your risk of developing breast cancer as well as being the best nutrition for your baby’s health.
+Not everyone is able to breastfeed, however, if you can, breastfeeding will reduce your risk of developing breast cancer as well as provide the best nutrition for your baby’s health.

-Menopause (when you stop having your period) comes with hormonal changes in the body that may cause hot flushes, poor sleep and mood swings.
+Hormonal changes due to menopause (when you stop having your period) may cause hot flushes, poor sleep and mood swings.
 Hormone replacement therapy (HRT) can be useful for relieving these symptoms.

 However, research shows long-term use of combined hormone replacement therapy (synthetic estrogen and progesterone) increases the risk of breast cancer.

-Learn more about HRT & cancer risks from the Canadian Cancer Society.
+Learn more about HRT and cancer risks from the Canadian Cancer Society.

 Know how your breasts look and feel so that you are more likely to notice when there are changes.
 Watch for breast lumps or swelling, nipple discharge or any changes in your nipples, breast size, shape or skin.